openshift/hypershift/docs/content/how-to/automated-machine-management/nodepool-lifecycle.md

 ---
-title: NodePool Upgrades
+title: NodePool lifecycle
 ---

-# NodePool Upgrades
+# NodePool lifecycle

-NodePools enable the ability to express intent to configure the software running in the Nodes to a certain level by exposing `spec.release` and `spec.config`.
-Changing any of these fields will result in a new payload generation rolled out across all Nodes belonging to a NodePool, i.e. NodePool upgrade.
+NodePools represent homogeneous groups of Nodes with a common lifecycle management and upgrade cadence.

+## Upgrades and data propagation

+There are three main areas that will trigger rolling upgrades across the Nodes when they are changed:

+- OCP Version dictated by `spec.release`.
+- Machine configuration via `spec.config`, a knob for `machineconfiguration.openshift.io`.
+- Platform specific changes via `.spec.platform`.
+Some fields might be immutable whereas other might allow changes e.g. aws instance type.

-Changes to any platform specific field, e.g. aws instance type, will also cause a rolling upgrade, which will result on a set of new instances with the new type.
-As well, some cluster config changes (e.g. proxy, certs) may also trigger a rolling upgrade if the change propagates to the node.
+Some cluster config changes (e.g. proxy, certs) may also trigger a rolling upgrade if the change needs to be propagated to the node.

-NodePools support two types of upgrades: Replace and InPlace, specified via [UpgradeType](../../reference/api.md#hypershift.openshift.io/v1alpha1.UpgradeType).
+NodePools support two types of rolling upgrades: Replace and InPlace, specified via [UpgradeType](../../reference/api.md#hypershift.openshift.io/v1beta1.UpgradeType).

 !!! important